 This project seeks to move from point solutions for complex electronic structures to a defined multi-material printed electronics solution that is modeled and characterized, providing the opportunity for an order of magnituge reduction in design-to-build cycle time and cost.

 Current additive manufacturing (AM) technology has limitations in optimizing the production of integrated 3D printed electronics and nonplanar structures and components due to fragmented solutions in material, process, and design resulting in limited final product functionality and multi-material usage.
 Existing AM processes do not have the ability to construct integrated 3D electronics, conformal coatings, and structures during a single build.
-AM offers the opportunity to advance from 2D-constrained designs to conformal and embedded solutions that maximize functional capability while integrating electronic systems, minimizing footprint and impact on platform design.
+AM offers the opportunity to advance from 2D-constrained designs to conformal and embedded solutions that maximize functional capability while integrating electronic systems and minimizing footprint and impact on platform design.

 Other Project Participants

-- Univ. of Mass-Lowell
+- Univ. of Massachusetts-Lowell

-- Univ. of Florida
+- University of South Florida (USF)